Malakbel-001/Discord-Picker/README.md

 ## Installation

 ```
-Download the source and put it in an approriate folder where you want to run the bot from
+Download or fork the source and put it in an approriate folder where you want to run the bot from
 ```

 ### Prerequisites